Do you often use an image from free stock image libraries that have been posted in over more than hundreds of blog posts?

 1. Add Words More Than Icons And Logos.
 Although there are plenty of icons available to choose from, you should always try to add small phrases and words that give a clear message or indication about the post or situation the image is being used for.

-2. Create colour variants.
-For instance, if you are writing the heading with white colour, you should use the orange, red or green colour for the body text.
+2. Create color variants.
+For instance, if you are writing the heading with white color, you should use the orange, red or green color for the body text.
 All of which gives a high contrast touch to the images will gain you more shares on social media.

 3. Use Bold And Clean fonts.
 For better clarity, use clear and visually striking fonts.
 I use Fredoka one along with Georgia and sans in most of the images I create.
 This will help the readers to read the phrases faster.

 You can check out other posts on this blog for inspiration because I create several images in a day and use it on BforBloggers.